 I swap this with unrefined sea salt / celtic sea salt because table salt is stripped of its natural mineral content during processing.

 4 - Bread

-Now that we have much better sources of gluten-free bread available to us this can be a fab alternative - I like the Genius brand.
+Now that we have much better sources of gluten-free bread available to us this can be a fab alternative.
 Crackers, oatcakes, and sprouted grain breads can make a delightful change.
-There are so many to choose from now and do look out for those with no additives, preservatives or added flavours.
+There are so many to choose from now and do look out for those with the least amount of additives, preservatives and flavouring.

 5 - Breakfast cereal